Goldmoon: Chronicles trilogy

 The novel continues, indicating that Goldmoon receives the power of healing before the goddess departs, which Goldmoon promptly uses to save a mortally wounded Riverwind after an encounter against Khisanth, a black dragon protecting the broken city.

 Goldmoon reaches the peak of attention when the authors write about her apparent sacrifice to defeat Khisanth, during the retrieval of the Disks of Mishakal.
 However, it is soon explained that her sacrifice was the last test the goddess Mishakal needed from her, and as the group nears the exit of the dungeon, they find Goldmoon waiting for them, blessed by the deity as a true cleric of Mishakal with the power of calling upon Mishakal's help when in need.

 Fulfilling her final mission, Goldmoon delivers the Disks of Mishakal to a former Seeker, Elistan, whom the group meets in Pax Tharkas after they have been captured by the Dragonarmies of Ansalon, the forces of evil invading the continent of Ansalon.
 In this way, at the end of the book, Goldmoon marries Riverwind in a valley not far from Pax Tharkas after their group defeated Lord Verminaard in Pax Tharkas and freed the slaves.

 The marriage vows the characters take are based in the Mormonism Celestial marriage.

 Her involvement in the last two books of the trilogy—and therefore during the War of the Lance—abruptly diminishes at the beginning of the second book, Dragons of Winter Night (1985).
 Her appearances are mostly to give counsel, spread the teachings of Mishakal and order new clerics.
 During the second half of the last book, Dragons of Spring Dawning (1985), Goldmoon learns she is pregnant.
-Her goodbye to Laurana Kanan in Kalaman is the last apparition in the Chronicles trilogy.
+Her goodbye to Laurana Kanan in Kalaman is her last appearance in the Chronicles trilogy.

 Goldmoon is instrumental in reviving the faith of the people of Krynn during a period when the gods have seemingly disappeared.
 According to Tracy Hickman, "The restoration of truth and faith are Goldmoon's central theme and, to a great extent, the theme of this first book in the series."